rticommunity/rticonnextdds-ros2-docker/README.md

      - Variable `CONNEXTDDS_VERSION` is required to let the Dockerfile detect the generated RTI Connext DDS installation directory.

-   - Install RTI Connext DDS using a Debian package (x86_64 only):
+   - Install RTI Connext DDS using a Debian package and build `rmw_connextdds` from source (x86_64 only):

      ```sh
      CONNEXTDDS_FROM_DEB=y \
      rticonnextdds-ros2-docker/scripts/build_image_rmw_connextdds.sh
      ```

+     - The community-licensed version of Connext included in the binary package distributed via the ROS 2 Debian repository can only be used for non-commercial and pre-production applications.

+   - Install RTI Connext DDS and `rmw_connextdds` using Debian packages (x86_64 only):

+     ```sh
+     RMW_CONNEXTDDS_FROM_DEB=y \
+     rticonnextdds-ros2-docker/scripts/build_image_rmw_connextdds.sh
+     ```

+     - This installation method requires the base image to include a version of ROS 2 installed from Debian packages (e.g. "osrf/ros:galactic-desktop").

+     - `rmw_connextdds` is available as a Debian package only for ROS 2 Galactic and newer.

-     - The community-licensed version included in the binary package distributed via the ROS 2 Debian repository can only be used for non-commercial and pre-production applications.
+     - The community-licensed version of Connext included in the binary package distributed via the ROS 2 Debian repository can only be used for non-commercial and pre-production applications.

 4. Build image `ros2_workspace:latest`.